jnbrnplbr/my-first-rail-app/README.md

         #Note: This is only applicable for a development who still starting and use's dummy data.
 Doing this will wipe all the data on the existing database.

     ```

+13. When ddding new column to an existing table make sure to add the new field on the permitted fields on the controller.

+    ```ruby
+    # eg. controllers/suppliers_controller.rb

+    # added the new fields such as :email, :point_person, :contact_number
+    def supplier_params
+      params.require(:supplier).permit(:name, :email, :point_person, :contact_number, :created_by)
+    end

+    ```